 Aloes are botanical icons of Africa.
 They are easily recognised and highly appreciated wherever they occur, from the southernmost tip of Africa to the Horn of Africa, the Arabian Peninsula and the islands off the eastern coast of Africa, including Madagascar.
 There are over 500 species, and the evolutionary relationships and classification of aloes have long challenged botanists.

-We now know that the tree aloes (members of the genus Aloidendron, Xanthorrhoeaceae subf.
+Our work has shown that the tree aloes (members of the genus Aloidendron, Asphodelaceae subf.
 Asphodeloideae) are the oldest of the extant aloes.
 The rambling aloes (Aloiampelos) and fan aloes endemic to the Cape (Kumara) likely evolved before the lineage that gave rise to the aloes in the strict sense – the genus Aloe.
 New insights into the evolution of aloes have revealed multiple innovations in leaf succulence, pollination syndromes and habitat specialism.
-I am pursuing studies on various aspects of the systematics and evolution of aloes with my collaborators.

 Evolution of useful traits in succulent plants

 Aloe and Euphorbia (Euphorbiaceae) are both examples of large succulent genera in Africa of considerable medicinal value.
 In Aloe, the leaf exudate and the succulent tissue are used, whereas in Euphorbia, the toxic milky latex is used.
-I am interested in using evolutionary data to prioritise and predict species of interest for a given attribute.
+We are using the tree of life to prioritise and predict species of interest for a given attribute.
+Combined with detailed structural investigations of the water-storing tissue, we are building a comparative view of succulence across the plant tree of life.